 Tears – I’m a crier, there that’s out in the open!
 Anyone that spends a short amount of time with me or hears me share knows this.
 There are times I try to hide my tears or apologize for them, but the bittersweet moments when my tears are all I have to offer my Savior are some of the most precious times of worship.
 God sees all of my tears along with all of your tears and they are precious to Him.
 “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book.”
 Psalm 56:8 NLT

 Tiaras – I love all things girlie and dressing up like a princess would probably be as much fun for me as it is for our 3-year-old little princess.
-She is an answered prayer and a blessing n our family through our adoption journey.
+She is an answered prayer and a blessing to our family through adoption.
 As much as I love a fairy tale this is not the tiara I am referring to.
 I am talking about my crown as the daughter of the almighty King!
-This crown I don’t stand in awe of enough, not wear it boldly enough.
+This crown I don’t stand in awe of enough, don’t wear it boldly enough.
 I am a daughter of the Most High and I need to remember this even when it doesn’t feel like it, I’m his princess.
-If you are daughter of the almighty King you need to wear your crown, even if sometimes you think it doesn’t fit.
+If you are a daughter of the almighty King you need to wear your crown, even if sometimes you think it doesn’t fit.
 “And I will be your Father, And you will be My sons and daughters, says the Lord Almighty.”
 II Corinthians 6:18 NLT

 Tantrums – As a mom of 3, tantrums are readily thrown in our home.
 There are those moments when one or more of my children are melting down.
 Sometimes they need to take deep breaths, take a break or just work it out.
 We always need to talk, pray and seek forgiveness after the tantrum to move forward.
 Oh how much my Heavenly Father teaches me through parenting.
-I dig my heels in more times than I should or have a melt down because I want my way in my timing.
+I dig my heels in more times than I should or have a melt down because I want my way and my timing.
 Or I allow someone or something to consume me and change my attitude.
 I need a spiritual time out to lay “it” at His feet.
 Thankfully My Savior lets me come to Him and receive His forgiveness and grace.
 It’s readily available for me and you!
 “Great is His faithfulness; His mercies begin afresh each morning.”
 Lamentations 3:23